Part 2: The Path of the Advanced Practitioner

 With this verse, the text takes a profound turn.
 We move from -- the practices of and transformation described in verses 10-21 -- to , the direct realization of .

-Tokme Zangpo condenses the entire and Yogachara philosophy into four lines.
+Tokme Zangpo condenses vast philosophical traditions into four lines.
 Whatever appears to you -- every sight, sound, thought, emotion, every experience without exception -- is your own mind.
 Not in the sense that external reality does not exist, but in the sense that your experience of reality is always mediated by and inseparable from mind.
+The anger you feel toward your enemy, the you feel for your child, the color of the sky at sunset -- none of these exist independently of the mind that perceives them.

 And that mind, from the very beginning, has been free from "fabricated extremes."
 It is not inherently existent.
 It is not non-existent.
 It does not both exist and not exist.
 It does not neither exist nor not exist.
 The that the intellect tries to impose on reality -- existence, non-existence, both, neither -- are all fabrications.
 The actual transcends them all.